A Guide To Dublin Airport: Tips for Less Stress at DUB

 I love Ryanair.
 There you go.
 I've no problem saying it.

-I'm an Arsenal fan, and I fly to London to see them play every month.
-When I was a teenager, I'd have to save up a fortune to buy a flight to LHR with Aer Lingus.
-I'm going to Arsenal this Saturday; my day trip return is 29 euros.
-Thanks, Mick.
+I'm an Arsenal fan and go to a lot of our games.
+When I was a teenager, I'd have to save up a fortune to buy a flight to Heathrow with Aer Lingus.
+I'm going to Arsenal this Saturday and my day trip return is 29 euros.
+Thanks, Mick!

 But you must know their rules.
 They're clearly stated on their website.
 Don't yell at any gate agents because you didn't read the rules.
 The golden rule with Ryanair: BE AT THE GATE VERY EARLY.